abstract-open-solutions/redturtle.smartlink/README.txt

 An event-based system will also keep URLs updated even when you move/rename target document.

-You can also customize the link icon, so you can show a different icon from the default Plone ones.
+You can also customize the link icon for being able to use a different icon from the default Plone ones.
 Due to changes between Plone 3 and Plone 4 themes, we need to keep the Plone 3 approach for displaying icons (not using CSS sprite.
 To restore the Plone 4 default way, disable the ``smart_link.css`` resource and remove the "*Icon (Expression)*" value from ``portal_types`` tool).